 If your property stands unoccupied for more than a maximum number of consecutive days, typically specified in the policy detail, any standard landlords’ cover may become invalid.

-In order to continue to cover your risks in areas such as buildings and contents insurance, you may need to take out unoccupied insurance for properties - typically available from specialists such as UKinsuranceET.
+In order to continue to cover your risks in areas such as buildings and contents insurance, you may need to take out unoccupied property insurance – typically available from specialists such as UKinsuranceNET.

 Although this would typically maintain your cover even in situations where your property is unoccupied for extended periods, it may bring with it certain conditions that might be slightly different to those you are familiar with.